Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/cosmos-multi-tenant-samples/multi-tenant-by-database/README.md

-# Azure Cosmos DB Spring Data - Tenant by Database
+# Azure Cosmos DB Spring Data - Multi Tenant by Database

 Spring Data sample for a multi-tenanted app where each tenant has its own Azure Cosmos DB `database`.